 - During cat grooming, seize the opportunity to give them a general once-over and check that their teeth, eyes, ears and gums are all in good health, but if your cat gets stressed out during grooming it’s probably time to take a break.

-Grooming isn’t just about making your cat look good; it provides you with a regular opportunity to keep an eye on your cat’s claws and teeth.
+Cat grooming isn’t just about making them look good; it provides you with a regular opportunity to keep an eye on your cat’s claws.

 Do my cat's claws need trimming?

 Some cats, particularly outdoor cats and those that are very fond of their scratching post, often take care of their own claws through general wear and tear but if your cat spends a lot of time indoors, or is elderly, they may need some help.

 Weekly checks and occasional claw-trimming prevents their claws growing inwards into their pads (much like an ingrowing toenail) which can cause pain and infection.
 Overgrown claws can be a sign of osteoarthritis in senior cats, so it’s worth checking with your vet in case any additional treatment is needed.

 As cats use claws to defend themselves, scratch an itch or climb, we only recommend trimming them when absolutely necessary.

 How to trim cat claws